Rain of animals

-A rain of animals is a rare meteorological phenomenon in which flightless animals fall from the sky.
-Such occurrences have been reported in many countries throughout history.
-One hypothesis is that tornadic waterspouts sometimes pick up creatures such as fish or frogs, and carry them for up to several miles.
+Animal rain is a rare meteorological phenomenon in which flightless animals fall from the sky.
+Such occurrences have been reported in many countries throughout history, an example being the lluvia de peces, a phenomenon that has occurred many times in Honduras.
+One hypothesis is that tornadic waterspouts sometimes pick up creatures such as fish or frogs and carry them for up to several miles.
 However, this aspect of the phenomenon has never been witnessed by scientists.